Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mycobacterium tuberculosis in the material is normally absent.
+Mycobacterium tuberculosis is normally absent from the material.

-In contrast to serological methods for diagnosing tuberculosis infection, detecting antibodies to mycobacteria of tuberculosis, PCR makes it possible to directly detect the DNA of mycobacterium tuberculosis and quantitatively express their concentration in the test material.
-The test material can be sputum, lavage fluid, urine, punctate from various organs and cysts, etc. The test has specific specificity and high sensitivity (more than 95%).
-Microbiological diagnosis of tuberculosis is currently the main method of identifying patients and monitoring the effectiveness of treatment.
-However, microbiological tests for tuberculosis are extremely long and have a low sensitivity (detection of positive samples does not exceed 50%).
-Diagnosis of tuberculosis by PCR is of great diagnostic importance (the time of the study is 4-5 hours).
-To detect DNA, it is sufficient that there are about 10 mycobacteria in the test material.
-Detection of the DNA of mycobacterium tuberculosis in the material by PCR is necessary in the following cases:
+Unlike serological methods of diagnosing tuberculosis infection, which detect antibodies to Mycobacterium tuberculosis, PCR allows to detect directly the DNA of Mycobacterium tuberculosis and quantitatively express their concentration in the test material.
+The test material can be sputum, lavage fluid, urine, punctures from various organs and cysts, etc. The test has species specificity and high sensitivity (more than 95%).
+Microbiological diagnostics of tuberculosis is currently the main method for identifying patients and monitoring the effectiveness of treatment.
+However, microbiological tests for tuberculosis are extremely lengthy and have low sensitivity (the detection of positive samples does not exceed 50%).
+Diagnosis of tuberculosis using PCR has great diagnostic value (the study time is 4-5 hours).
+For DNA detection, it is enough for the test material to contain about 10 Mycobacterium.
+Detection of Mycobacterium tuberculosis DNA in the material using PCR is necessary in the following cases:

 • rapid detection of the source of infection;